Claustrophobia: Prepared phobia

-There is research that suggests that claustrophobia isn't entirely a classically conditioned or learned phobia.
+There is research that suggests that claustrophobia is not entirely a classically conditioned or learned phobia.
 It is not necessarily an inborn fear, but it is very likely what is called a prepared phobia.
 As Erin Gersley says in "Phobias: Causes and Treatments", humans are genetically predisposed to become afraid of things that are dangerous to them.
-Claustrophobia may fall under this category because of its "wide distribution… early onset and seeming easy acquisition, and its non-cognitive features."
+Claustrophobia may fall under this category because of its "wide distribution… early onset and seeming easy acquisition, and its non-cognitive features".
 The acquisition of claustrophobia may be part of a vestigial evolutionary survival mechanism, a dormant fear of entrapment and/or suffocation that was once important for the survival of humanity and could be easily awakened at any time.
 Hostile environments in the past would have made this kind of pre-programmed fear necessary, and so the human mind developed the capacity for "efficient fear conditioning to certain classes of dangerous stimuli".

 Rachman provides an argument for this theory in his article: "Phobias".
 He agrees with the statement that phobias generally concern objects that constitute a direct threat to human survival, and that many of these phobias are quickly acquired because of an "inherited biological preparedness".
 This brings about a prepared phobia, which is not quite innate, but is widely and easily learned.
 As Rachman explains in the article: "The main features of prepared phobias are that they are very easily acquired, selective, stable, biologically significant, and probably [non-cognitive]."
 'Selective' and 'biologically significant' mean that they only relate to things that directly threaten the health, safety, or survival of an individual.
 'Non-cognitive' suggests that these fears are acquired unconsciously.
 Both factors point to the theory that claustrophobia is a prepared phobia that is already pre-programmed into the mind of a human being.

 Diagnosis

 Claustrophobia is the fear of being closed into a small space.
 It is typically classified as an anxiety disorder and often results in a rather severe panic attack.
-It is also confused sometimes with Cleithrophobia (the fear of being trapped).
+It is also sometimes confused with cleithrophobia (an irrational fear of being trapped).

 Diagnosis of claustrophobia usually transpires from a consultation about other anxiety-related conditions.
 Certain criteria have to be met to be diagnosed with specific phobias.
-This criteria includes:
+These criteria include: